Mahmoud-Ehab/yellow/docs/statefile.md

 # StateManager

 Users can create StateFiles and access them only by using StateManager.
-A StateManager creates StateFiles with `createState` method and stores it in a local variable.
+A StateManager creates StateFiles with `add(substate_name)` method and stores it in a local variable.
 And users can access and remove StateFiles with methods: `get(substate_name)` and `remove(substate_name)`.
+Beforehand, and at the construction of StateManager, users shall provide the root directory path for sf files.

 Removed StateFiles are only removed from the local variable of the StateManager, however, to remove them entirely from persistence, users may invoke `delete(substate_name, passkey)` method.
 The _passkey_ parameter bestows some security for users, so that sf files don't get easly or accedentally deleted.
 It's compared to the passkey attached in each sf file meta part, if there isn't a passkey in there, then the sf file considered undeletable by the StateManager.